-A talk looks at how the city's architecture has gone from being distinct to drab
+A talk looks at how Mumbai's architecture has gone from being distinct to drab

 An aerial view of CST